BrentLab/NetProphet_3.0/README.md

 # NetProphet 3.0
 NetProphet3.0 is network inference package, first it generates different networks by regression algorithms (LASSO and BART), and other algorithms (PWM).
 Then, it combines these networks in one final network.
 The easiest way to run NetProphet3 is with **singularity container**.
 After installing singularity, you load the container below and start running NetProphet3.0.
-The hard way is by installing all dependencies of NetProphet 3.0.
+The more advanced way is by installing all dependencies of NetProphet 3.0.

 # I. Install NetProphet 3.0